 “Through her extraordinary gift of words and her approachable nature, I watched my students engage in ways that allowed them to be cerebral and creative in the same space...not something that happens often enough in academic surroundings.
 To put it plainly, this woman is a gift.” –Kimbery MacCrae, Academic Advisor, Program Coordinator Duke University Women’s Center

 What is the Mad Scientist Writer’s Lab?

-The course will run from May 6 – June 10, 2014, and since it’s a teleclass, you can take participate from anywhere in the world.
-We’ll hold six Tuesday night teleclasses (plus a short orientation, all of which will be recorded for your review) in addition to the daily writing commitment.
+The course will run from June 30 – August 4, 2015, and since it’s a teleclass, you can participate from anywhere in the world.
+We’ll hold six Tuesday night teleclasses (plus a short orientation video) in addition to the daily writing commitment.

 As a student, you’ll learn how to write mini-sagas, and then you’ll be given both the resources and support (including personalized instructor’s attention) to fuel your own discoveries as a writer in any field.

 The genius behind the course is the combination of a tiny (and therefore manageable) daily writing commitment with knowledgeable, constructive facilitation, fantastic examples of compelling writing across the genres, and an encouraging, friendly community of like-minded students taking risks alongside you every day.

 And since this installment of The Mad Scientist Writer’s Lab take place during the summer of 2015, you can use the lab as an opportunity to warm up and feel confident before doing some heavy creative lifting throughout the year.
 Set yourself up to have 2015 be your most creative and exciting year yet.